testground/testground/ROADMAP.md

 - Authentication,
 - Tooling for users to use EKS cluster in their testing,
 - Integration of the EKS feature in our testing infrastructure
-  - Short-lived clusters used during integration testing
+  - Test the EKS cluster during integration testing,
+  - (use short lived-clusters during nightly CI tests for example).

 ### 5. Testground Is Usable by Non-Testground experts